6 Differences Between Creatine HCl and Monohydrate (Plus How to Pick)

 Creatine loading is a debated topic within the bodybuilding community.
 The answer to whether or not you should load creatine may depend on the source and an individual’s goal.

-Both sources of creatine do not need to be loaded and it provides no additional benefit in the long-term (Willoughby et al., 2006).
-However loading may help you saturate the cells a few weeks faster.
+Both sources of creatine do not need to be loaded.
+Loading provides no additional benefit in the long-term (Willoughby et al., 2006).
+However, loading may help you saturate the cells a few weeks faster.

 This goes for both creatine monohydrate and creatine HCl.
 If you want to load creatine at the start, you can.